Financial Aid/Student Accounts

 • US Postal Service

-Funds will continue to be direct deposited or mailed on Fridays, throughout the term.
+Funds will continue to be direct deposited or mailed on Mondays, throughout the term.

 Refunds or Repayments of Financial Aid Funds